paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-063-technology-innovation.md

 (12) one representative from the Foundation for the Malcolm Baldrige National Quality Award.

-**(c) Terms** The term of office of each member of the Council appointed under paragraphs (1) through (7) of subsection (b) of this section shall be 2 years, except that when making the initial appointments under such paragraphs; the Secretary shall appoint not more than 50 percent of the members to 1 year terms.
+**(c) Terms** The term of office of each member of the Council appointed under paragraphs (1) through (7) of subsection (b) shall be 2 years, except that when making the initial appointments under such paragraphs; the Secretary shall appoint not more than 50 percent of the members to 1 year terms.
 No member appointed under such paragraphs shall serve on the Council for more than 2 consecutive terms.

 **(d) Chairman and Vice Chairman** The Secretary shall designate one of the members initially appointed to the Council as Chairman.
 Thereafter, the members of the Council shall annually elect one of their number as Chairman.
 The members of the Council shall also annually elect one of their members as Vice Chairman.
 No individual shall serve as Chairman or Vice Chairman for more than 2 consecutive years.